MazConelly/LASS-population-addon-WIP/README.md

 Done:

--Loner character_desc_general file.
-You should find female loners at every rank.
+-character_desc_general files.
+You should find female loners at every rank for every faction.

 -Models fixed to provide NPCs the correct protection.

+-Missing LASS models.

 -Death_outfits.ltx file.
 NPCs should drop the respective outfit to their model.

 To do:

--character_desc_general files for all other factions.

 -Proper name files.